BattletechModders/ConcreteJungle/README.md

 ### Devastation Configuration

-Devastation will pre-destroy a certain percentage of the battle
+Devastation will pre-destroy a certain percentage of the buildings, making the map look war-torn and ravaged.
+Note that this adds a few extra seconds to Urban map loads, typically on the order of 2-5 seconds.

-* Enabled: If true, buildling
+* **Enabled**: If false, devastation will not occur.
+* **DefaultRange**: A default value to use for devastation when planetary tags don't match
+  * **MinDevastation**: The minimum percentage of buildings to remove.
+Defaults to 0.30 or 30% (*float*).
+  * **MaxDevastation**: The maximum percentage of buildings to remove.
+Defaults to 0.90 or 90% (*float*).

 ### Explosion Ambush Configuration

-Loreum ipsum
+An explosion ambush will cause a random number of explosive blasts to occur at the origin position.
+The explosion will use

 * Enabled
 * SearchRadius